COMMUNITY REINVESTMENT ACT

 and how the Guide fulfills these criteria.

-Here is a list of some of the topics covered in the High School to College Scholarship Guide:
+Here is a list of some of the financial education topics covered in the High School to College Scholarship Guide:

 • How to open and responsibly manage a Checking Account